shnasta/UCU_labs/README.md

 # UCU Labs

-This repo contains all the labs from the 2nd and some part from the 1st year of the UCU CS program.
+This repo contains the labs from the 2nd year of the UCU CS program.

 ## Projects